Hithroc/ghc-proposals/proposals/0000-unified-namespace.md

     {- ... -}
   ```
 * With `-XUnifiedNamespace` the renamer will look up the identifier in all of the namespaces.
-* Without the extension, whenever the renamer looks up an identifier, it will look in `Unified` namespace and in the identifier's respective namespace.
+* Without the extension, whenever the renamer looks up an identifier, it will look only in namespaces that the identifier belongs to.

 ## Examples